What is a labour market?

-A labour market is a mechanism which matches potential employers of people – the demand for labour – with people who are available for work – the labour supply.
-Labour markets operate at local, regional, national and increasingly international levels, reflecting how economies operate.
+A labour market matches potential employers – the demand for labour – with people who are available for work – the labour supply.
+Labour markets work at a local, regional, national and international level and show how economies operate.

 |Sector||Areas of jobs/careers in this sector|

 |Information and communication technology||